-The ARC Committee provides an objective, non-executive review and performs oversight activities related to the effectiveness of the Trustee's accounting and financial reporting, internal control framework, audit arrangements, legal and regulatory compliance and risk management framework.
+The ARC Committee performs oversight activities related to the effectiveness of the Trustee's accounting and financial reporting, internal control framework, audit arrangements, legal and regulatory compliance and risk management framework.
 The Committee comprises three Directors who meet at least four times a year.